Tuna steak at Bajamonti

-Split restaurants tend to stick to tried & true favourites to please their local customers and the locals are not looking for sushi and Szechuan.
-A few exotic restaurants do exist but grilled fresh fish, stewed meat, homemade pasta and fluffy pizza are the local comfort foods that you'll find on most menus.
+Split restaurants tend to stick to tried & true favourites to please their local customers and the locals love local Dalmatian dishes, not sushi and Szechuan.
+A few exotic restaurants do exist but the best restaurants do what they do best: grilled fresh fish, stewed meat, homemade pasta and fluffy pizza.
+These are the local favorites that you'll find on menus throughout town.
+Split's growing crowd of international visitors have added more vegetarian and vegan options to local menus even though the traditional diet leans toward fish and seafood.

 Even though restaurants in Split may lack a lot of variety, the quality usually ranges from good to excellent.
 Which is why they're often crowded!
 Reserve in advance if possible.